The exponential map at a cuspidal singularity: The rescaled geodesic vector field

 (Throughout the paper the time variables for integral curves of $\bW$, $\bV$ are denoted $\tau$, $t$, respectively, and $\frac d{d\tau}$ by a prime and $\frac d{dt}$ by a dot.)
 Unit speed geodesics lie on the energy level $\{E=\tfrac12\}$.
 This is a $(2m-1)$-dimensional manifold which intersects the boundary $\{r=0\}$ transversally and whose intersection with the boundary has two connected components corresponding to $\xi=\pm 1$, by \eqref{eq: E}.
 In a neighborhood of this intersection each component can be parametrized by $(r,\vp,\theta)$.
 The $\rdot$ equation shows that $\xi>0$ for geodesics leaving the boundary.
 We will always consider this component.

-It is important to understand the leading terms of the energy and of the rescaled geodesic vector field near $r=0$.
-These live on the energy hypersurface $\{E=\tfrac12\}$, which is non-compact since $\theta$ is not restricted to a bounded set (as opposed to $\eta$).
+It is important to understand the behavior of the energy hypersurface $\{E=\tfrac12\}$ near $r=0$, and also the leading terms of $\bV$ near $r=0$.
+Note that the energy surface is non-compact since $\theta$ is not restricted to a bounded set (as opposed to $\eta$ or $\frac\eta{r^2}$).
 For the following estimates it is important that they are uniform in all variables in a neighborhood of $\{ r=0\}$.
 In particular, $O(r)$ means $r$ times a smooth {\em bounded} function on $\{E=\tfrac12\}$.
+This makes the error estimates in the sequel a little cumbersome.
+It may be useful to read them separately for bounded $\theta$ -- which is all that is needed for analysis near the singular locus of $\bV$ -- and general $\theta$, which is needed in global arguments.